gen-ai-managers-guide/gen-ai-managers-guide.github.io/src/part-appendices/a-managers-glossary.md

 The policies, processes and accountability structures that determine how AI is used in an organization.
 Good AI governance specifies who is responsible for what, what oversight is required and how decisions are made and recorded.
 The absence of governance is not the absence of AI use - it is the absence of visibility and control over AI use.

 **Guardrails**
 Technical or procedural constraints placed on an AI system to prevent it producing certain types of output.
-Guardrails may be built into the AI system itself by its developer, or added by the organization deploying it.
+Guardrails may be built into the AI system itself by its developer or added by the organization deploying it.
 They reduce but do not eliminate risk.

 **Hallucination**
 The production by an AI system of confident, well-formed statements that are factually incorrect.
 Hallucination is a consequence of how language models work - they predict plausible text rather than retrieve verified facts - and cannot be entirely eliminated.
 It requires systematic verification of factual claims.